-Natural Resources AMLR’s NRM Education program uses a whole-school approach when working with school or preschool communities to plan and manage ongoing sustainability initiatives.
-The team helps provide students with opportunities to take action to improve our local environment and live more sustainable lifestyles.
+We use a whole-school approach when working with school or preschool communities to plan and manage ongoing sustainability initiatives.
 This is leading to improved educational and environmental outcomes linked to the Australian Curriculum and the Early Years Learning Framework.
-This brochure provides a convenient summary of the services that NRM Education offers.
+This brochure (print version) provides a convenient summary of the services that we offer.

 If we don’t have the information or resources you need or you are interested in working with another school, please contact your local NRM Education team.